-Daily functions maintained by the Lipson Registry team include · Reporting cancer incidence as required under state law the timely and accurate collection of information on cancer • Evaluating efficacy of treatment modalities cases diagnosed and/or treated at RGH.
-The registry has continued to submit data to NYS Cancer Registry and received The Registry follows guidelines and standards set by the ACS, the award of "Completeness and Timeliness" for 2017 submis-NYSCR and NCDB.
-An appointed physician advisor monitors sions.
-Data collected-including demographics, anatomic site, the Registry for quality of abstracting with an emphasis tests, treatment and extent of disease-can be used in outcome on accuracy of staging.
-Ten percent of analytical cases are reporting, clinical research, physician education, and hospital reviewed each year for quality assessment purposes. planning.
-This information is also shared with the New York
+Daily functions maintained by the Lipson Registry team include the timely and accurate collection of information on cancer cases diagnosed and/or treated at RGH.
+The registry has continued to submit data to NYS Cancer Registry and received the award of "Completeness and Timeliness" for 2017 submissions.
+Data collected - including demographics anatomic site, tests, treatment and extent of disease - can be used in outcome reporting, clinical research, physician education, and hospital planning.
+This information is also